GST on Apartment Maintenance Charges: Exclusions & Inclusions

 A society needs to file GST returns monthly using forms GSTR-1, GSTR-2, and GSTR-3.
 These returns include details of sales and taxes paid on outward and inward supplies.
 If you fail to file returns on time, fines and penalties may be imposed.

 The monthly maintenance charges should exceed Rs.
-7500 for the applicability of GST on co operative housing societies.
-However, if it is below this limit then the society is exempt.
+7500 for the applicability of GST on the housing society.
+However, if it is below this limit, then the society is exempt.
 Hence, it becomes mandatory to continuously monitor the collections of maintenance charges in a society.

 3. Invoices

-Collecting GST on apartments requires the housing society changing the invoice format of bills payable.
+Collecting GST for apartment maintenance requires the housing society to change the invoice format of bills payable.
 The GSTIN number, amount of tax counted, and other details need to be mentioned in the invoice.
 Otherwise, it will be termed as non-compliance with GST provisions and attract fines and penalties.

 4. Books of Accounts